lastzero/tweethog/README.md

 2. Create your own Twitter API keys & tokens on https://apps.twitter.com/app/new
 3. Put them in config.yml by replacing the placeholders

-Hint: You can use the `--config` flag to use a different config file.
+Hint: You can use the `--config-file` flag to use a different config file.

 Note: Due to an [issue](https://github.com/dghubble/go-twitter/issues/61) with the go-twitter library, you won't see any error when using